xesscorp/XuLA2/FPGA/LX25/README.rst

     ramintfc_jtag/:
-        This design is used by GXSLOAD when it needs to read or write the contents of the SDRAM on the XuLA board.
+        This design is used by GXSLOAD when it needs to read or write the contents of the SDRAM on the XuLA2 board.

     ramintfc_jtag_new/:
-        This design is used by xsload.py when it needs to read or write the contents of the SDRAM on the XuLA board.
+        This design is used by Python version of XSLOAD when it needs to read or write the contents of the SDRAM on the XuLA2 board.

     rand_test/:
         This design uses the hostio module to gather samples from the random-number generator module.